omar-a-007/cs110-chatroom/README.md

 -   🙎‍♂️ You can update your Display Name
     TODO: Full profile buildout.
 The schema is already there to store a lot more information, such as favorite rooms, etc.

-#### Everywhere
+#### Everywhere 🌎
+-   Authentication 🔐
--   🌎 Authentication, Data Validation+Sanitization (via express-validator, socket based checking, and Formik)
+-   Data Validation+Sanitization 🧺 (via express-validator, socket based checking, and Formik)

 #### Server
 -  Api Routes